 The calender will be updated throughout the season as additional club tournaments are announced and the Softball Leinster dates are confirmed.

-Softball Ireland have announced Baden as the official Softball Ireland slowpitch ball partner.
+Softball Ireland have announced Baden as the official Softball Ireland slowpitch ball partner for the 2020 season.
 The partnership will see Baden Balls made available to Softball Ireland clubs at a promotional cost and will be the official ball for the Brian Walshe Cup, Irish Open Softball Tournament and the National Club Championship game.
 In addition, the ball will be used by the Slowpitch National Teams in their preparations for international tournaments.

 Speaking on the announcement, Softball Ireland President Colum Lavery said “We are delighted to announce our partnership with Ransome Sporting Goods to supply Baden Balls to Softball Ireland and our clubs.
 Baden’s balls are of the highest quality and have been used in UK and European tournaments for the last number of years.
 We are confident that the partnership will benefit our members by making high quality balls available to them at a promotional cost.
 We look forward to working with Ransome Sporting Goods in the coming months and years.”

-Alan Ransome, managing director of Ransome Sporting Goods commented ‘We are pleased to support Softball Ireland with the supply of Baden Softballs to teams and players throughout Ireland from 2020 onwards.
+Alan Ransome, managing director of Ransome Sporting Goods commented ‘We are pleased to support Softball Ireland with the supply of Baden Softballs to teams and players throughout Ireland for 2020.
 We pride ourselves on offering the best products with the best value and we look forward to a mutually beneficial partnership with Softball Ireland for many years to come.’

 Click Here to order your team balls for the 2020 Season